dromotherm/sandbox/PHP.md

 sudo a2enmod php7.4
 sudo systemctl restart apache2
 ```

+NOTA : all what is below is managed in the Dockerfile now, we keep for history

 # phpredis

 pear/pecl is not really maintained and will not be available in further php versions : cf https://forum.directadmin.com/threads/php-7-4-pecl.59649/ and https://externals.io/message/103977